Chapter 27 : Let It Be

 Marianne couldn’t help but let a surprised gasp tumble out of her mouth.

 “What is wrong with you?” she demanded.
 “Why are you acting like this?”

 “Why should I even tell you?
 You’d never understand,” he barked.
 “You and your perfect life ...”

 “You know what?
 I’ll tell you anyways,” he sassed.
 “You have everything you could ever want, all with a haughty snap of your fingers … but I can tell you from personal experience that you can’t straddle both worlds, dear.
-It will all come crashing down someday.
-All of it – the riches, the romance, it always does.
 You make one decision – one choice – and your flawless little life changes forever.
 Sometimes you don’t even mean to make it, it just happens.
-And then you’re alone, left to pick up the fucking pieces.”
+And then you’re alone, left to pick up the bloody pieces.”

 “Good luck with the rest of your patrol, Miss Minot, sorry to be such an inconvenience.”